 - Apply a low-cut filter.
-This allows you to remove any subsonic frequency information you don’t want in your recording.
-For example, for vocals, you can use the high pass button below the preamp gain knob for an 80 Hz low cut filter.
-This will cut any mic stand noise, plosives or rumble without affecting the fundamental frequencies of the vocal.
+This allows you to remove any subsonic frequency information you don't want in your recording.
+For example, for vocals, you can use the high pass button below the preamp gain knob for an 80 Hz low-cut filter.
+This will cut any mic stand noise, plosives, or rumble without affecting the fundamental frequencies of the vocal.

 - Notch out problem frequencies.
-Some instruments are highly resonant in certain frequencies, which can cause issues during mixing.
+Some instruments are highly resonant in specific frequencies, which can cause issues during mixing.
 Performing a "sweep" of these frequencies and cutting them with a narrow Q setting is a great way to set yourself up for success in the mix.

 An "EQ Sweep" is the process of boosting an EQ band and moving it across the frequency range, listening for any unwanted sounds that occur.
 Once you've found your target frequency, reduce the gain below negative and adjust your Q to taste.

 - Boost the high end.
 Some microphones and instruments may sound too "dark" or lacking in high frequencies.
 Use the Equalizer to solve this problem using the high shelf filter on band 4.
 Boosting just one or two dB can significantly affect the brightness of your audio!